Linux as Firmware

 Fortnightly meeting

-We meet every two weeks to discuss about the latest news, upcoming talks and events, and so on.
-The meeting is open and everyone is welcome!
+We are having open meetings every two weeks welcoming everyone to discuss the latest developments, news, upcoming talks and events, and so on.